Arnoldmn/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listsmorefiles - Displays current files including hidden files 5-listdigionly - Display current directories and list in form of digits 5-listdigionly - Display current directories and list IDs in form of digits
+4-listsmorefiles - Displays current files including hidden files 5-listdigionly - Display current directories and list in form of digits 5-listdigionly - Display current directories and list IDs in form of digits 6-firstdirectory - This script creates a directory named my_first_directory